virtual-labs/exp-dev-reference/dev-process/README.md

 2. Cypress
 3. Selenium

+The Virtual Labs experiments should be tested on the following browsers in order to reach the widest audience:
+1. Google Chrome
+1. Mozilla Firefox
+1. Microsoft Edge
+1. Apple Safari

 Apart from the functionality testing, the developer also has to ensure that the experiments meet the requirements like responsiveness, size and performance listed earlier.
 For testing the size and performance of the experiment, the Virtual Labs suggest the following tool: [Webpagetest](https://www.webpagetest.org/).

 All of the above frameworks are just general recommendations.
 The developers are free to choose any framework based on their familiarity and fitness for the task.